Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/tiers/tier-9.md

 ## August 25th, 2020 Livestream
 * [Q&A: What is expected for Tier 9?](../../../transcriptions/yt-EAOiEQn7E5A.md) https://www.youtube.com/watch?v=EAOiEQn7E5A
-* Q&A: What is expected for Tier 9? https://clips.twitch.tv/FrigidWiseSnakeOSfrog

 ## June 8th, 2020 Livestream
 * [Q&A: How many Tiers does the team envision having in the game?](../../../transcriptions/yt-PdnkUetagWM.md) https://www.youtube.com/watch?v=PdnkUetagWM